meeeddx/Logic-Template/README.md

-# Logic-Template - Developed by Meeeddx
+# Logic-Template - Developed by Logic Team

 Welcome to the official Discord bot created by **Meeeddx** and maintained by **Logic Team**.
 This bot is designed for easy use and allows you to implement any command and logic seamlessly.
 It is built using **JavaScript, Discord.js, Mongoose, and SQLite3**.